microsoft/nnscaler/README.md

-*SOSP'25 Artifact Evaluation for VERDICT*
+*SOSP'25 Artifact Evaluation for Paper#501 VERDICT*

-# Introduction to Verdict
+# Introduction to VERDICT
-**Overview:** Verdict is a tool to verify parallelization equivalence for distributed model training.
-It ensures that the original and parallelized models are arithmetically equivalent, effectively eliminating bugs such as wrong tensor transformation, wrong collective communications, etc., that are introduced in the parallelization process.
+**Overview:** VERDICT is a verification tool for ensuring *parallelization equivalence* in distributed model training.
+It guarantees that the parallelized model is arithmetically equivalent to its original single-device version, thereby eliminating errors such as incorrect tensor transformations or faulty collective communication introduced during parallelization.

+**Workflow:**
-**Workflow:** Verdict takes the *execution plans* of both single-device (original) model and multi-device (parallelized) model as inputs enriched with *lineages*, and converts respective execplan into *symbolic SSA DAG* (single-static assignment directed acyclic graph).
-Verdict then partition dual graphs into small subgraphs to form independent *stages* based on lineages.
-Once stages are determined, they are executed in parallel.
-Within each stage, tensor shape reduction is applied, and z3 is used to symbolically verify the output equivalence.
-Once all stage passes the check, the end-to-end equivalence is guaranteed.
+VERDICT takes the *execution plans* (execplans) of both the original (single-device) and parallelized (multi-device) models, each enriched with *lineages*.
+It then transforms these into *symbolic SSA DAGs* (single-static assignment directed acyclic graphs).
+The dual graphs are partitioned into independent *stages* using lineage information.
+Each stage undergoes parallel execution, where shape reduction is applied, followed by symbolic verification using Z3.
+If all stages pass, VERDICT guarantees end-to-end equivalence.

 ![DesignOverview](docs/assets/design.png)

 **Implementation:**
-Verdict is implemented with an interface design.
-Verdict defines a general graph interface and a solver interface, with a list of allowable reigistered operators.
-The nnScaler backend takes the responsibility to produce SSA DAGs that meet the requirements.
-A coarse reference to source code is shown in below.
+VERDICT is implemented with modular interfaces.
+It defines a general graph interface and a solver interface, supporting a registry of allowable operators.
+The [*nnScaler*](https://github.com/microsoft/nnscaler) backend constructs SSA DAGs that conform to VERDICT’s requirements.
+A high-level view of the implementation is shown below:

 ![ImplOverview](docs/assets/impl.png)

 ---